-2.1.4. ip igmp helper-address
+2.1.4 ip igmp helper-address

-If you want a port to transit IGMP packet, you can use this command to configure the port.
-One port can configure the command only once time, so the next configured command will overwrite the original command.
+If you want an interface to transit IGMP packet, you can use this command to configure the interface.
+One interface can configure the command only once time, so the next configured command will overwrite the original command.